BCSC 204: Syllabus

 - Academic misconduct

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
-Plagiarism and any form of academic misconduct will be reported following the guidelines set by the University.
+PPlagiarism and any form of academic misconduct will be reported following the guidelines set by the University.

 Please silence your mobile devices.
 No cellphone/smartphone or any other entertainment devices are allowed while class is in session.
 However, laptop use is strongly encouraged for data analysis and presentations.